Last Updated: December 2015

-Many retail chains earn profits at stores nationwide, but have developed an accounting scheme to evade paying their full share of state corporate income taxes.
-Tax experts believe the practice is costing states billions of dollars in lost revenue.
-It has also given chains an advantage over locally owned businesses, which must pay state income tax on all of their earnings.
-Twenty-one states are not vulnerable to these tax-evasion schemes, because they have enacted a policy known as combined reporting.
+Many retail chains earn profits at stores nationwide, but have developed accounting schemes to evade paying their full share of state corporate income taxes.
+Tax experts believe the practice costs states billions of dollars in lost revenue.
+It also gives chains an advantage over locally owned businesses, which must pay state income tax on all of their earnings.
+Twenty-five states have protected themselves against these tax-evasion schemes by enacting a policy known as combined reporting.

 How the Loophole Works

-The way chain retailers are evading their state tax obligations is by transferring profits to certain types of subsidiaries.
+In order to evade their state tax obligations, many chain retailers transfer their profits to certain types of subsidiaries.
 One common approach is to establish a trademark holding company.
 Another is to set up a real-estate investment trust, or REIT.

 In the trademark holding company scheme, a chain sets up a subsidiary in a state that does not tax certain types of income, such as Delaware, Michigan, or Nevada.
-Home Depot, for example, has a Delaware-based subsidiary called Homer TLC Inc. The subsidiary, which consists of little more than an address, owns the company’s trademark.
-Home Depot stores in other states pay the subsidiary a hefty fee for using the trademark.
-These fees are then deducted as business expenses from Home Depot’s tax returns in those states.
+Home Depot, for example, has a Delaware-based subsidiary called Homer TLC, Inc. The subsidiary, which consists of little more than an address, owns the company’s trademark, and Home Depot stores in other states pay the subsidiary a hefty fee for using the trademark.
+Home Depot then deducts those fees as business expenses from its tax returns in those states.
 Meanwhile, because Delaware does not levy corporate income taxes on earnings from intangible assets such as trademarks, the profits are not taxed in that state either.

 Often the subsidiary will also lend money to the rest of the corporation, enabling a second stream of profits to be transferred free of state taxes through the payment of interest on the loan.

-The REIT method has been widely used by large retailers, most notably Wal-Mart.
+Another method, the REIT scheme, has been widely used by large retailers, notably, Walmart.

 Established in the 1960s by Congress, REITs are exempt from paying taxes on dividends paid to their investors.
 Chain retailers have taken advantage of this by setting up their own REITs (often called “captive REITs”), which own the land and buildings that house their stores.
 The chain then pays rent to the REIT and deducts the rent as a business expense from its state tax returns.
 The REIT’s income is then paid back to the chain as a tax-free dividend.

-This is how the Wall Street Journal explained Wal-Mart’s use of a captive REIT: “One Wal-Mart subsidiary pays the rent to a real-estate investment trust, or REIT, which is entitled to a tax break if it pays its profits out in dividends.
-The REIT is 99%-owned by another Wal-Mart subsidiary, which receives the REIT’s dividends tax-free.
-And Wal-Mart gets to deduct the rent from state taxes as a business expense, even though the money has stayed within the company.” (“Wal-Mart Cuts Taxes By Paying Rent to Itself,” by Jesse Drucker, Feb.
+This is how the Wall Street Journal explained Walmart’s use of a captive REIT: “One Walmart subsidiary pays the rent to a real-estate investment trust, or REIT, which is entitled to a tax break if it pays its profits out in dividends.
+The REIT is 99%-owned by another Walmart subsidiary, which receives the REIT’s dividends tax-free.
+And Walmart gets to deduct the rent from state taxes as a business expense, even though the money has stayed within the company.” (“Walmart Cuts Taxes By Paying Rent to Itself,” Jesse Drucker, Feb.
 1, 2007.)

 To further complicate things, chains often set up these REITs in states with no corporate income tax on earnings from intangible assets (such as Nevada and Delaware).
 This creates an additional obstacle for states to challenge this practice.